BorneLabs/Hornet/README.md

-Hornet a sophisticated Recommendation App by Borne
+sophisticated Recommendation App by BorneLabs